2017 1

 2014 Calon Segur - excellent fruity nose of blackberries, strong structure, splendid complexity, long finish.
 Impressive effort.
 94p.

-Leoville Lascases - great, a great showing of 2016s and 2014s aren't too bad either.
+Leoville Lascases - a great showing of 2016, and the 2014s are pretty decent too.

-2016 La Chapelle de Potensac - fruity, round and charming, tasty, and already drinkable.
+2016 La Chapelle de Potensac is fruity, round, charming, tasty, and drinkable.
 87p.

 2016 Potensac - fine concentration and acidity, well-structured, silky fruit, well-balanced with fine length.
 90p.